You are here

 - Obtaining appropriate federal licenses and other approvals for the export controlled research activity

 - Advising on, and monitoring the completion of, required export controls training

 Export Controls Review Committee

 The U-M Export Controls Review Committee (ECRC) headed by the Export Controls Officer, reviews and approves Technology Control Plans as well as provides guidance to and feedback on the U-M Export Controls compliance program.
 Membership comes from across the university and research disciplines.
-The committee reviews policies and procedures to faciliate effective adherance to the federal regulations while maintaining U-M's committment to openness of research as outlined in the Regents' Policy Concerning Research Grants, Contracts, and Agreements (SPG 303.01).
+The committee reviews policies and procedures to facilitate effective adherence to the federal regulations while maintaining U-M's commitment to openness of research as outlined in the Regents' Policy Concerning Research Grants, Contracts, and Agreements (SPG 303.01).